abisop/nuttx-docs/en/platforms/z16/z16f/boards/z16f2800100zcog/index.md

 5. In the debug tab, connect to the debugger
 6. In the debug tab, load code, reset, and go

-Hmmm... it appears that the code does not run if started by a hardware reset.
+Hmmm\... it appears that the code does not run if started by a hardware reset.
 It runs only when started via the debugger.
 What is up with that?

 **Console Output**